Bangladesh Fire Service & Civil Defence: Operation

 The Bangladesh Fire Service and Civil Defence (FSCD) undertakes a comprehensive range of emergency response and safety operations across the country.
 Its core responsibility is fire suppression, with teams trained to quickly respond to fires in urban areas, airports, seaports, and rural communities.
-Alongside firefighting, the BFSCD performs technical rescues and hazardous materials mitigation to effectively manage incidents involving dangerous substances and complex rescue scenarios.
+Alongside firefighting, the FSCD performs technical rescues and hazardous materials mitigation to effectively manage incidents involving dangerous substances and complex rescue scenarios.

 Beyond emergency firefighting, the FSCD actively promotes fire prevention through systematic inspections of buildings and facilities to ensure compliance with safety regulations.
 It enforces hazardous materials safety protocols and provides fire protection management guidance to reduce risks.
 The department also conducts thorough investigations into the causes of fires to prevent future incidents.

-Emergency medical services are integrated into FSCD’s operations, including first-aid education and training for personnel, as well as emergency telephone consultation services to offer immediate medical advice to the public during crises.
+Emergency medical services are integrated into FSCD's operations, including first-aid education and training for personnel, as well as emergency telephone consultation services to offer immediate medical advice to the public during crises.

-Disaster Response Initiatives
+Disaster response initiatives

 In May 2025, the FSCD enhanced its disaster readiness by forming a specialized earthquake response unit in Dhaka, consisting of 60 trained members equipped for rapid deployment during seismic emergencies.
 Additional 20-member teams are being organized in divisional cities, further strengthening nationwide preparedness.
-The department also plans to relocate its operational division to Mirpur, Dhaka to improve response coordination and efficiency.
+The department also plans to relocate its operational division to Mirpur, Dhaka, to improve response coordination and efficiency.

 Swift Water Rescue Training

 In May 2025, 15 personnel from the Bangladesh Fire Service and Civil Defence successfully completed a four-day Swift Water Rescue Training course in Cox's Bazar.
-Organized by the U.S. Embassy in Dhaka, the training aimed to equip participants with the skills necessary to rescue individuals during tidal surges, flash floods, and other water-related emergencies.
-Practical sessions were conducted at Inani Beach and other coastal locations in Cox’s Bazar, as well as in controlled environments such as swimming pools.
-This initiative is part of ongoing efforts to enhance Bangladesh’s disaster response capabilities, particularly in the context of increasingly frequent climate-induced emergencies.
+Organized by the U.S. Embassy in Dhaka, the training aimed to equip participants with the skills to rescue individuals during tidal surges, flash floods, and other water-related emergencies.
+Practical sessions were conducted at Inani Beach and other coastal locations in Cox's Bazar, as well as in controlled environments such as swimming pools.
+This initiative is part of ongoing efforts to enhance Bangladesh's disaster response capabilities, particularly in the context of increasingly frequent climate-induced emergencies.